 In the same vein, most modern anti-virus programs can detect whether a file is a zip bomb and avoid unpacking it.
 In many anti-virus scanners, only a few layers of recursion are performed on archives to help prevent attacks that would cause a buffer overflow, an out of memory condition, or exceed an acceptable amount of program execution time.
 Zip bombs often (if not always) rely on repetition of identical files to achieve their extreme compression ratios.
 Dynamic programming methods can be employed to limit traversal of such files, so that only one file is followed recursively at each level - effectively converting their exponential growth to linear.
 And so the bomb is defused yet again.

 If this weren’t the case, then zip bombs would still be a viable attack against anti-viruses, or at the very least a stalling technique.
 It’s pretty straightforward.
 A malicious hacker’s holy grail is to be able to run an executable file on the victim’s computer without the prying eyes of anti-viruses.
 Anti-viruses keep a close watch on new potentially dangerous files.
 So to execute a potentially dangerous file, why not distract the anti-virus with something else?
 This is exactly what zip bomb could do in earlier times.
-While the anti-virus is choking up, a malicious executable could easily steal data, install backdoors or bitcoin miners or really just anything and even whitelist these installations in the anti-virus completely owning the system.
+While the anti-virus is choking up, a malicious executable could easily steal data or install backdoors or just about anything and even whitelist these installations in the anti-virus completely owning the system.

 But this technique is no longer viable.
 This is both good for us (as users) and bad for us (as hackers).
 But.
 You can’t ever be sure that a system is completely secure.
 Even if you do find the very last security hole in a system, you’ll never be able to know that it was indeed the last security hole.
 All we can do is keep on looking and that leaves open the possibility that perhaps one day a new vulnerability would be found and zip bombs would come back with a bang.